 - 4 cups all purpose flour

 - 1 teaspoon clear almond extract

-Preheat oven to 300 F. Beat butter in mixing bowl for 5 minutes, or until fluffy.
-Cream in sugars.
-Add almond extract.
-Slowly add in flour.
-If you do not have a heavy-duty stand mixer, you may want to mix in half of the flour with the mixer, then the remaining with a spoon.
-You don't want to burn out the motor on a hand mixer.
+Preheat the oven to 300 F. Using a stand or hand mixer, beat the butter, granulated sugar and powdered sugar in a mixing bowl for 5 minutes, or until fluffy.
+Add in the almond extract.
+Slowly add in the all-purpose flour.
+If you do not have a heavy-duty stand mixer and are using a hand-held, you may want to mix in half of the flour with the mixer, then the remaining with a spoon.
+This will lessen the risk of burning out the motor on a hand mixer.

-Roll out chilled cookie dough on a floured surface.
+Roll out the chilled cookie dough on a well floured surface.
 Roll into a rope that is 1 1/2 to 2 inches thick.